nice0001-angelo/nice0001-angelo.github.io/about.md

 ---
 <div class="mt50"></div>

-Webjeda Gatok is a Bootstrap based theme.
+This Page is a Bootstrap based theme.
 Any Bootstrap element can be used in the theme.

-The name Gatok is a short form of [Ghatotkacha](https://en.wikipedia.org/wiki/Ghatotkacha){: target="_blank"} who was a monster in the Hindu mythology Mahabharatha.

 ![Gatok Jekyll Theme]({{site.baseurl}}/images/angelo-1.jpg)